June 18, 2021

 I went by Chimney Rock, the most famous landmark of the emigrant trail:

 I was musing on this puerile impulse while getting ready to leave (in part to find an appropriately out-of-sight bush along the gravel backroads nearby), when I noticed a man about my age leaning on a cane by a car in the Handicapped Parking area, looking at me.
+This happens quite often, I assume because between my orange bike and orange helmet and and the trailer loaded with gear I’m bound to attract some attention.
 A woman (his wife I later learned) sat in the driver’s seat with the door open checking her phone.
-This happens quite often, I assume because between the bike and trailer and gear I’m bound to attract some attention.
-I nodded and said Hi, and he asked about my trip.
+I nodded to the man and said Hi, and he asked about my trip.
 I wheeled my bike over and talked to him for a moment.

 But before we leave Chimney Rock, let me leave you with some geological and lexical info on it and other stone formations in this area: